saurabh1131/MULTI-AI-AGENT/Readme(guide).md

 2. Click on **Build Now** for your pipeline.
 3. The pipeline will execute, building the Docker image and pushing it to **Amazon ECR**.

+If any errors occur related to:
+The error `permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock` means the Jenkins build process does not have permission to access the Docker daemon.

+**Reason:**
+The user running Jenkins (often `jenkins` inside the container or VM) is not in the `docker` group or does not have the required permissions to access `/var/run/docker.sock`.

+**How to fix:**
+To troubleshoot Docker permission issues further, follow these steps:

+Verify Docker Group Membership: Ensure the jenkins user is part of the docker group:

+groups jenkins
+If the docker group is missing, add the user:

+sudo usermod -aG docker jenkins

+Check Docker Socket Permissions: Verify the permissions of /var/run/docker.sock:

+ls -l /var/run/docker.sock

+Ensure the socket is owned by the docker group:

+sudo chown root:docker /var/run/docker.sock

+sudo chmod 660 /var/run/docker.sock

 ---

 ✅ **Congratulations!** Your Docker image has been successfully built and pushed to Amazon ECR using Jenkins.